 When I was in school, I remember my language teacher would randomly break out into Arabic songs.
 She was my favourite teacher because she was just incredibly random.
 She was teaching us Arabic but because she was also a singer from the Arabian Peninsula.
 She often shared a lot with us about Arabic music, the Arab world and her traditions.
+It was such a fun way to learn!

 She would come to class with drums and encourage us to attempt to Bellydance, while she sang folk songs from Morocco, Egypt, Syria and Jordan.
 She would also play music from different parts of the Middle East on the stereo while we studied, and read us classical Arabian poetry that she had taken from Arabic songs.